-I made a giant pot of their delicious Be Well Soup last week, and had plenty to eat and share. (they’re also nice folks, they’ve posted the recipe for it online too)
+I made a giant pot of their delicious Be Well Soup, and had plenty to eat and share. (they’re also nice folks, they’ve posted the recipe for it online too)

-Wandering Deli is doing a weekly no-contact pick up on Toronto’s West side.
-They have a beautiful variety of great cheeses including a variety of havarti-homages, strong flavoured kale leaf wrapped chevre beauties, brie, and more.
-Check out their shop and pick up on Thursdays.
+Wandering Deli is offering pick up at their store on Toronto’s West side.
+They have a beautiful variety of great cheeses that change with the seasons and cheese-maker inclinations, including a variety of havarti-homages, strong flavoured kale leaf wrapped chevre beauties, brie, and more.
+Check out their shop and pick up on the weekend.

 Sorry I’ve Got Plants

-They’re selling meal kits, dressings and dips, and produce.
+They’re selling meal kits, dressings and dips, produce and grocery items.